7 Arctic Animals You Should Know About

 Male polar bears can weigh from 800 to a whopping 1,300 pounds, whilst females weigh 300 to 700 pounds.

-Polar bears spend over 50% of their time hunting for their prey, and their diet primarily consists of seals due to the large amount of fat that they require to survive.
+Polar bears spend over 50% of their time hunting for their prey, they have a great sense of smell and their diet primarily consists of seals due to the large amount of fat that they require to survive.

 These animals are great at swimming, and are able to sustain a solid pace of 6 miles an hour with their great paws.
 However, this doesn’t mean that they don’t struggle to hunt.